 - One-off emergency relief payments of $250 for individuals and up to $1000 for families who are required to self-isolate by public health as a result of coronavirus.

 The Government previously announced commercial and residential rental support which includes a $420 million land tax relief package.
 If a landlord provides tenants impacted by coronavirus with rent relief, they will be eligible for a 25% discount on their land tax, while any remaining land tax can be deferred until March 2021.
+On 20 August 2020, the Government announced an increase of the waiver to 50% of the property's 2020 land tax and deferral to 31 March 2021.
+Furthermore, owner-occupiers of commercial properties can obtain a 25% waiver of the property's 2020 land tax, and payment of the remaining tax can be deferred to 31 March 2021.
 Read more about the rental support.

 The rental support complements the $1.7 billion economic survival and jobs package announced by the Government on 21 March 2020.

 Support for business and jobs in the $1.7 billion economic survival and jobs package include: